PhonologicalCorpusTools/CorpusTools/docs/source/feature_selection.rst

-For instance, if the example corpus is open and associated with SPE features, and one wanted to calculate the predictability of distribution of [i,e] on the one hand vs. [u, o] on the other, one would could enter either "back" or "round", but would also have enter "-low" in the "Filter pairs" box.
+For instance, if the example corpus is open and associated with SPE features, and one wanted to calculate the predictability of distribution of [i,e] on the one hand vs. [u, o] on the other, one would could enter either "back" or "round", but would also have enter "-low" and "+voc" in the "Filter pairs" box.
-To accomplish the same thing
-with Hayes features, one needs to enter only one of  "back, front, round, or labial."
-On the other hand, if one wanted to calculate the predictability of distribution for high vowels [i, u] on the one hand and [e, o] on the other, one need only list the feature [high].
-The automatic detection is based on the inventory size, so smaller inventories will have more detectable redundancies than larger inventories.
-Larger inventories will thus have to have more features entered for the segment sets to be selected.

 As soon as a feature or set of features has been entered that describes two sets of sounds that differ on exactly the feature values for